Ed1123/100-days-of-code/r2-log.md

 I also read about Kivy to develop cross platform apps with just Python.

 **Thoughts:** Improving.
 I hope this wellbeing doesn't go anywhere soon.
 It's 7:49pm and I already have coded for more than 2 hours.
 It is enough for today.

+### Day 36: May 30, 2020 (Coding matching_with_mismatches)

+**Today's Progress**: Analyzing and coding the last problem of this segment.
+I have a good idea of how to implement a solution, but there are some details I haven't figured out just yet.
+Just need a little bit more time to finished it.

+**Thoughts:** An ok day.
+It wasn't that good, neither that good.
+I felt low energy.